varnish/Varnish-Cache/doc/sphinx/users-guide/run_security.rst

 CLI interface access
 ^^^^^^^^^^^^^^^^^^^^

-The command line interface can be accessed three ways.
+The command line interface can be accessed in three ways.

-Varnishd can be told til listen and offer CLI connections on a TCP socket.
+``varnishd`` can be told to listen and offer CLI connections on a TCP socket.
 You can bind the socket to pretty much anything the kernel will accept::